PANDARI-YADAV/Spootify-Clone/README.md

 - **CSS3** – flexbox, grid, media queries, custom styling
 - **Responsive Design** – mobile-first approach, adaptive layout

----

-## 📷 Screenshots

-_Add screenshots of desktop and mobile views here if available._

----

 ## 🚀 How to Run

 1. Clone the repository: